From hopeless to hopeful when epilepsy raised its ugly head

 The more I open my eyes to God’s work, the more I see his love.
 Together, we can find joy on the journey.

 Jen Nelson lives and works in West Des Moines, Iowa, with her husband, Scott and boys Andrew and Michael.
-Her family and friends have formed Team Michael to raise money for the Epilepsy Foundation.

 Previous